Scattering and Neutrino Detector

 In February 2020, the Search for Hidden Particle (SHiP) collaboration expressed its interest in neutrino-measurement to the LHC Council (LHCC).
 The letter of intent for SND was presented in August 2020.
-Based on LHCC’s recommendation, the Letter of intent was followed by the Technical Design report presented in February 2021.
+Based on LHCC's recommendation, the Letter of intent was followed by the Technical Design report presented in February 2021.
 The experiment was later approved in March 2021 by the CERN Research Board to be the ninth experiment at LHC.
+In 2023, SND@LHC and FASER reported the first observation of collider neutrinos, followed by a measurement of the muon flux in 2024.